MicrosoftDocs/customer-voice/cv-docs/personalize-survey.md

 manager: shujoshi
 ---

-# Personalize a survey by using survey variables
+# Personalize a survey by using variables

-Survey variables allows you to personalize a survey by automatically inserting custom information in it.
-For example, you can use a survey variable to automatically insert a customer's first name and product name into a question to personalize it.
+Variables allow you to personalize a survey by automatically inserting custom information in it.
+For example, you can use a variable to automatically insert a customer's first name and product name into a question to personalize it.
+If you plan to send a survey through Power Automate, you can further personalize your survey by adding variables that will be replaced dynamically when a survey is sent through a Power Automate.

-By default, the following survey variables are available:
+By default, the following variables are available:

 - **First Name**: Inserts the first name of the recipient.